JanMiksovsky/blog/posts/2023/01-17 Emoji strategies.md

 ![](/images/2023/01/challenges.png)

-To compensate for this, [Emojese](https://emojese.org) resorts to a number of [strategies](https://github.com/JanMiksovsky/emojese/blob/main/docs/Guidelines.md) to identify emoji sequences that can represent something new.
+To compensate for this, the [Emojese emoji language](https://emojese.org) resorts to a number of [strategies](https://github.com/JanMiksovsky/emojese/blob/main/docs/Guidelines.md) to identify emoji sequences that can represent something new.

 ![](/images/2023/01/comparison.png)